ariel-research/eefpy/README.md

 # Repository Organization

 - `solver` --- solver in C++ to solve the problem
-- `COPYING` --- the GNU General Public License v3.0
+- `COPYING`, `LICENSE` --- the GNU General Public License v3.0 (each filename meets a different convention of licence file naming schemes)
+- `licensing_tools` --- helper tools for maintaining the license-header in the soruce files
+- `README.md` --- this readme

 # Solver